bpananalytics/bpananalytics/README.md

 Businesss Analyst & Data Specialist
 ----------------------------------

-I turn complex data into actionable insights to help businesses grow, improve operations, and engage customers effectively.
+"I turn complex data into actionable insights to help businesses grow, improve operations, and engage customers effectively."

 ### Projects

-The following list is arranged chronologically, showcasing a blend of personal and professional projects.
+##### The following list of projects are arranged chronologically, showcasing a blend of personal and professional projects.

 ---
 ### [Analysis on Reviews for 'Wicked' film](https://github.com/bpananalytics/bpananalytics/tree/main/Wicked%20Movie%20Review%20Analysis)